zentralwerkstatt/zentralwerkstatt.github.io/md/blog/theater.md

 <figure class="figure my-4">
   <img src="https://static1.squarespace.com/static/52797371e4b0f7d3b5b349c7/527bf87de4b004b622ba068c/527bf883e4b04a4b5511bb08/1426551461999/6993390241_08f3c4ab8a_b.jpg" class="figure-img img-fluid" alt="...">
-  <figcaption class="figure-caption">Robert Wilson's <i>Einstein on the Beach</i> in a 2012 production.
+  <figcaption>Robert Wilson's <i>Einstein on the Beach</i> in a 2012 production.
 The discrete nature of theater is perhaps nowhere as visible as in Wilson's works, where the composition of theatrical elements is made explicit by an intentionally slowed-down time.</figcaption>
 </figure>

 There is, however, a big problem with this hypothesis: it ignores one of the main features of theater, the singularity of the performance.
 It is exactly the fact that performances can not be repeated that makes the medium of theater unique.
 Performances can not be repeated because theatrical states are often not clearly defined, or even left open completely: things are allowed to happen, consequences are allowed to unfold beyond the direct control of the director or the performers.